-A residential home comprised of 150 m2 livingspace and a heat requirement of 80 W/m2 has been selected for the example design.
+By way of a design example, a residential home with a living area of 150 m2 and a heating requirement of approx. 80 W/m2 was selected.
 A total of five persons live in the house.
 The heat load amount to 11.5 kW.
-Adding a drinking water allowance of 0.2 kW results in a required heat capacity of 12.5 kW.
-Depending on the power company, an additional charge must then be made in order to factor in the service time-out period.
-The rating and determination of the heat pump's balance-point temperature derives graphically from the heat pump's temperature-specification heat-output diagram.
-(In the example, 35 °C for a floor heatingsystem).
+Adding a drinking water allowance of 0.2 kW results in a required heating capacity of 12.5 kW.
+Depending on the power company, an additional charge must then be made in order to factor in any service time-out periods that may apply.
+The rating and determination of the heat pump's balance-point temperature derives graphically from the heat pump's inlet temperature specific heat-output diagram (in this example 35 °C for underfloor heating).
 Next, the heat load for the standard outdoor temperature (the lowest temperature of the year locally) and the heat threshold are marked on the graph.
-The outdoor-temperature-dependent heating requirement, simplified here as a straightline relationship between heat-load and the start of the heating season, is recorded in the graph of heat-load curves.
-The intersection of the two straight lines with the rated heat-load curve is plotted on the X axis, where the balance-point temperature is read. (in the example, ca.-3°C) The least load of the 2nd heat source is the difference between heat load and the heat pump's maximum heat output on these days.
-(In the example, the capacity necessary to cover peak loads is ca. 3 kW.)
+The outside-temperaturedependent heating requirement, (Fig. 35) simplified here as a straight-line relationship between heatload and the start of the heating season, is recorded in the graph of heat-load curves.
+The intersection of the two straight lines with the rated heat-load curve is plotted on the X axis, where the balance-point temperature is read (in this example approx. -3 °C).
+The minimum performance of the 2nd heat source is the difference between heat load and the heat pump's maximum heating capacity on these days (in this example, the required power required to cover peak load requirements is approx. 3 kW).